versvtile/defolio/README.md

-# Solana NFT Gallery
+# DeFolio
-  - See all your NFT's in a single page.
+See all your NFTs in a single page
-  - Works for Devnet, Testnet and Mainnet.

 ## Demo
- Demo is availabe at [solgallery.vercel.app](https://solgallery.vercel.app)
+ Demo is availabe at

+## Credits to Swaroop Maddu (Fork)